- All Topics

 Figure 2.
 Light Scattering Particle Counter

-The original automatic particle counters (APC) were calibrated using latex spheres, which lead to software that calculated shadow areas as circular dimensions.
-However, these latex spheres are no longer used in the calibration of APCs for oils because, among other things, the latex swells and creates inaccuracies.
+The original automatic particle counters were calibrated using latex spheres, which lead to software that calculated shadow areas as circular dimensions.
+However, these latex spheres are no longer used in the calibration of automatic particle counters for oils because, among other things, the latex swells and creates inaccuracies.

 Figure 3.
-Particles Buildup on the Screen of the APC.
+Particles Buildup on the Screen of the Automatic Particle Counter.

 There are numerous factors to consider when purchasing a particle counter.
 These include (not in order of importance) the demand for distribution accuracy, the types of fluids tested, the contaminants that will typically be encountered, the complexity of procedural requirements and several indirect factors that could influence your choice.